 • updated microbiological monitoring methods including molecular-based approaches;

-• latest data on new pathogenic strains, their geographical spread and clinical incidence;
+• latest scientific data, information on new pathogenic strains and their geographical spread and clinical incidence;

 • detection and characterization of Vibrio species;